Java Finch vs Jenday Conure: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Java Finch and Jenday Conure reveals practical lifestyle differences.
 Java Finch's 24x12x18 inches minimum (flight cage preferred) frame and moderate energy demands require specific caloric targeting, while Jenday Conure's 4-4.5 oz (115-130 grams) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these birds.
-Java Finch's health profile (breed-specific conditions) may necessitate prescription or limited-ingredient diets, while Jenday Conure's predispositions (breed-specific conditions) have their own dietary implications.
+Java Finch's health profile (species-specific conditions) may necessitate prescription or limited-ingredient diets, while Jenday Conure's predispositions (species-specific conditions) have their own dietary implications.
 The lifetime food cost differential between these two birds can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements